sr320/LabDocs/code/docker.md

 - ```--tag="<name>"``` Allows you to give the image you build an easy to remember name.
 It can be anything you like.
 - ```--file="<dockerfile_name>" .``` Tells Docker the name of the Dockerfile and to look for it in the current directory (the ```.```).

-#### Start a Docker Container (Basic)
+#### <a name="basic"></a> Start a Docker Container (Basic)

 These instructions will run the Docker container from the image built above with no "frills."
-See the Intermediate instructions to begin using R Studio and Jupyter Notebooks in the Docker container.
+See the [Intermediate](#intermediate) instructions to begin using R Studio and Jupyter Notebooks in the Docker container.

 - Requires that a Docker image has already been built
 - Mac users: If opening a new Terminal window, enter the following before proceeding: